-Pursuant to proposed regulations issued in June, 2020, the receipt in a deferred exchange of personal property that is "incidental" (as defined in the proposed regulations) to the replacement real property has been added to the list of items that may be disregarded in determining whether the qualified intermediary safe harbor and certain other safe harbors have been satisfied.
-Prop.
+Pursuant to final regulations issued in 2020, the receipt in a deferred exchange of personal property that is "incidental" (as defined in the regulations) to the replacement real property has been added to the list of items that may be disregarded in determining whether the qualified intermediary safe harbor and certain other safe harbors have been satisfied.
+To be incidental, the personal property must be personal property "typically" transferred with the real property, the aggregate fair market value of which does not exceed 15 percent of the aggregate fair market value of the real property.
 Reg. § 1.1031(k)-1(g)(7)(iii).
+Because incidental personal property is non-like-kind property, it generally results in gain recognition under § 1031(b).